mattiash/angular-tablesort/README.md

   </tr>
 </thead>
 ```
-**NOTE** that the `ts-filter` attribute is not needed if custom filtering using the `ts-filter-function` attribute is used.
+**NOTE** that the `ts-filter` attribute is not needed if custom filtering using the `ts-filter-function` attribute.

 ####Certain options can be overridden or disabled on a per-table basis.

-Set the `ts-per-page-options` attribute on the same element that `tw-wrapper` is set on to override the options for the number of items avialable per page.
+Set the `ts-per-page-options` attribute on the same element that `tw-wrapper` is set on to override the options for the number of items available per page.
-Set the `ts-per-page-default` attribute on the same element that `tw-wrapper` is set on to override the default number of items avaialable per page.
+Set the `ts-per-page-default` attribute on the same element that `tw-wrapper` is set on to override the default number of items available per page.

  ```html
 <table ts-wrapper ts-per-page-options="[5, 10, 15, 30]" ts-per-page-default="15">
 ```

-If filtering or pagination is configured globally, but you wish to disable either of these features per table you can set `ts-display-filtering="false"` and/or `ts-display-pagination="false"` on the same element as `ts-wrapper`
+If filtering or pagination has been configured globally, but you wish to disable either of these features per table you can set `ts-display-filtering="false"` and/or `ts-display-pagination="false"` on the same element as `ts-wrapper`

  ```html
 <table ts-wrapper ts-display-filtering="false" ts-display-pagination="false">